Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Findings

-The interview shows that the participants in our study, describing `fair AI/ML' in terms of the presence of desirable \emph{attributes} perceived the negative consequences of developing an unfair AI/ML across only two categories including, (i) impact on organizations, and (ii) impact on users.
-According to the data, most participants talked about the financial loss to organizations as a negative consequence of developing an unfair AI/ML, as shown in Figure \ref{fig:Plot}.
-Notably, no participants in our study mentioned any negative consequences of developing an unfair AI/ML for the practitioners engaged in their development.
+The interview shows that the participants in our study, describing `fair AI/ML' in terms of the presence of desirable \emph{attributes} perceived the negative consequences of developing an unfair AI/ML system across only two categories including, (i) impact on organisations, and (ii) impact on users.
+According to the data, most participants talked about the financial loss to organisations as a negative consequence of developing an unfair AI/ML system, as shown in Figure \ref{fig:Plot}.
+Notably, no participants in our study mentioned any negative consequences of developing an unfair AI/ML system for the practitioners engaged in their development.

-In summary, of the ones who described `fair AI/ML' in terms of absence of \emph{bias}, two of them discussed the negative consequence of developing an unfair AI/ML on practitioners involved in the development.
-While those who described it in terms of the presence of desirable \emph{attributes} did not discuss the negative consequences of developing an unfair AI/ML for practitioners at all.
+In summary, of the ones who described `fair AI/ML' in terms of absence of \emph{bias}, two of them discussed the negative consequence of developing an unfair AI/ML system on practitioners involved in the development.
+While those who described it in terms of the presence of desirable \emph{attributes} did not discuss the negative consequences of developing an unfair AI/ML system for practitioners at all.
 It looks like the former were able to acknowledge it, and they seem to have a broader understanding of the negative consequences associated with developing unfair AI/ML systems.

-\subsubsection{Relationship between AI practitioners' \textbf{understanding} and their \textbf{strategies}}
+\subsubsection{Relationship between AI practitioners' \textbf{\emph{understanding}} and their \textbf{\emph{strategies}}}

-\subsubsection{\textbf{AI practitioners' understanding in terms of the absence of bias vs strategies}}
+\subsubsection{\textbf{AI practitioners' \emph{understanding} -- in terms of the \emph{absence of bias} vs \emph{strategies}}}

-According to the interview, the participants in our study who described `fair AI/ML' in terms of the absence of \emph{bias} in AI/ML discussed strategies falling into both categories, including (i) bias-related strategies and (ii) performance-related strategies.
-It shows that most participants discussed the strategies to mitigate bias (bias-related strategies) from AI/ML to ensure its fairness.
-In contrast, only a small number of participants reported the strategies of detecting bias (bias-related strategies) and detecting inaccuracy (performance-related strategies) to ensure the fairness of AI/ML.
+According to the interview, the participants in our study who described `fair AI/ML' in terms of the absence of \emph{bias} in AI/ML systems discussed strategies falling into both categories, including (i) bias-related strategies and (ii) performance-related strategies.
+It shows that most participants discussed the strategies to mitigate bias (bias-related strategies) from AI/ML systems to ensure its fairness.
+In contrast, only a small number of participants reported the strategies of detecting bias (bias-related strategies) and detecting inaccuracy (performance-related strategies) to ensure the fairness of AI/ML systems.

-\subsubsection{\textbf{AI practitioners' understanding in terms of the presence of desirable attributes vs strategies}}
+\subsubsection{\textbf{AI practitioners' \emph{understanding} -- in terms of the \emph{presence of desirable attributes} vs \emph{strategies}}}